hpesoj/gsl-pointers/README.md

     std::vector<node&> children;
 ```

 Alas, this will not compile.
-References behave unusually: unlike pointers, copy assigning to a reference will modify the referenced object, not the reference itself.
+References behave irregularly: unlike pointers, copy assigning to a reference will modify the referenced object, not the reference itself.
 This behaviour precludes storage of references in STL containers like `std::vector`.
 Instead, we are forced to store pointers:

 ```c++
 private: